Dry fire: Purpose

 The primary purpose of dry firing is weapons training, particularly to practise form and kinematics of trigger pull for better precisions (such as in shooting sports) as well as troubleshooting of firearm malfunctions during rifle, shotgun and handgun shooting.
 Dry firing is also performed in gunsmithing to test the working conditions of the action in an accurized or customized gun.

 There are some benefits from the dry firing of contemporary fireams.
 Learning is safer with dry fire, and it's easier to condition muscle memories of trigger control without developing a flinch, which is a pre-emptive reflex some beginners tend to have due to anticipation to a recoil or being unaccustomed to the trigger weight.
 Dry firing also allows shooters to practice trigger control in locations where they can't use live ammo legally or practically, such as at home or in outdoor sites that are not up to the safery standards of shooting ranges.
-Grip, drawing, sight alignment, trigger control, reloads, troubleshooting malfunctions, and more can be trained during dry fire practice, which allow people to conduct a safe, convenient and cheap (as live ammo are consumables that cost money to replace after used) form of training to improve shooting skills.
+Grip, drawing, sight alignment, trigger control, reloads, troubleshooting malfunctions, and more can be trained during dry fire practice, which allow people to conduct a safe, convenient and cheap (as live ammo are consumables that cost money to reprocure or reload after used) form of training to improve shooting skills.

 In recent years, a number of companies have developed methods of enhancing dry fire practice to improve skills.
 Products that illuminate a laser beam, as opposed to a solid projectile, have become increasingly popular.
 These include chamber inserts available for various caliber firearms, as well as dedicated training pistols or replacement AR-15 bolt carrier groups.
 There are also a number of target systems for these laser dry fire training aides, that are becoming more affordable and popular.
 These products help people get more from dry fire practice by providing feedback on shot placement and times, and make dry fire a more enjoyable experience.
 In addition, there are training aids such as training cards that provide shooters a variety of drills to do that will help them develop skills that will carry over to live fire.